Gordenstein/SaladMaker/README.md

 # SaladMaker
 ### An iOS app
-The app is allowed to user choose ingredients, it’s amount and see how much fats, proteins, carbohydrates, sugar and calories the salad will contain.
+The app is allowed to user choose ingredients, their amount and see how much fats, proteins, carbohydrates, sugar, and calories the salad will contain.
 ## Used technologies
 - Swift 5
 - SwiftUI 2